ARM-software/arm-trusted-firmware/docs/components/secure-partition-manager.rst

 - SPMC to SPMD direct request/response uses SMC conduit.
 - SPMD to SPMC direct request/response uses ERET conduit.

+This is used in particular to convey power management messages.

 PE MMU configuration
 --------------------

-With secure virtualization enabled, two IPA spaces are output from the secure EL1&0 Stage-1 translation (secure and non-secure).
+With secure virtualization enabled (``HCR_EL2.VM = 1``) and for S-EL1
+partitions, two IPA spaces (secure and non-secure) are output from the secure EL1&0 Stage-1 translation.
 The EL1&0 Stage-2 translation hardware is fed by:

-- A single secure IPA space when the SP EL1&0 Stage-1 MMU is disabled.
+- A secure IPA when the SP EL1&0 Stage-1 MMU is disabled.
-- Two IPA spaces (secure and non-secure) when the SP EL1&0 Stage-1 MMU is enabled.
+- One of secure or non-secure IPA when the secure EL1&0 Stage-1 MMU is enabled.

 ``VTCR_EL2`` and ``VSTCR_EL2`` provide configuration bits for controlling the NS/S IPA translations.
-``VSTCR_EL2.SW`` = 0, ``VSTCR_EL2.SA`` = 0,``VTCR_EL2.NSW`` = 0, ``VTCR_EL2.NSA`` = 1:
+The following controls are set up:
+``VSTCR_EL2.SW = 0`` , ``VSTCR_EL2.SA = 0``, ``VTCR_EL2.NSW = 0``,
+``VTCR_EL2.NSA = 1``:

 - Stage-2 translations for the NS IPA space access the NS PA space.
 - Stage-2 translation table walks for the NS IPA space are to the secure PA space.

-Secure and non-secure IPA regions use the same set of Stage-2 page tables within a SP.
+Secure and non-secure IPA regions (rooted to by ``VTTBR_EL2`` and ``VSTTBR_EL2``) use the same set of Stage-2 page tables within a SP.

+The ``VTCR_EL2/VSTCR_EL2/VTTBR_EL2/VSTTBR_EL2`` virtual address space configuration is made part of a vCPU context.

+For S-EL0 partitions with VHE enabled, a single secure EL2&0 Stage-1 translation regime is used for both Hafnium and the partition.

 Interrupt management
 --------------------